Moist, spiced cake with rolled layers of cream cheese icing - pumpkin roll cake is a must try recipe for your Thanksgiving season!

-My mom has made this classic pumpkin roll ever since I can remember.
+My mom has made the best pumpkin roll for as long as I can remember.
 In fact, I pulled this recipe outta my Longaberger recipe box to share it with you.

 Or something like that.